HrMilev/DesignPatterns-CSharp/Singleton/README.md

-# SingletonPattern
+﻿# SingletonPattern
-The purpose of the Singleton pattern is to ensure that there is only one instance of a class and that there is a global access point to that object.
+The purpose of the Singleton pattern is to ensure that there is only one instance of a class in the application and that there is a global access point to that object.